e-Nav: Electronic Navigation and Radar Simulation

 The venue: The 5-star Corinthia St George Hotel:

-Reginasailing has been offering Yachtmaster Theory courses in Malta since 2017.
+Reginasailing has been offering Yachtmaster Theory courses in Malta for 10 years.
 Thanks to excellent connections and loyalty Reginasailing has been upgrade to the 5-star Corinthia St George Bay Hotel in St Julians with extraordinary discounted price due to our loyalty!
 Prices have been kept the same for years, we may enjoy their best conference rooms and it is encouraged to bring your spouse for a relaxed holiday even if they don’t participate at the course.
 A spouse stays for free and only pays for the breakfast!

 Prolong your stay over the week-ends to enjoy some own sight-seeing and exploration of this historically interesting island!
 Especially Valletta is definitely worth a visit!
 Prolonging at the same discounted price is subject to availability and can only be guaranteed for early bookings.

 The Corinthia St George is one of the absolute top hotels in Malta, offering us a first-class conference room with a direct exit to the pool area with sea view.
-The Hotel is situated directly by the sea and offers great opportunities for combining your RYA theoretical course with holiday.
+The Hotel is situated directly by the sea and offers great opportunities for combining your theoretical course with holiday.
 It can’t get any better!

 .